TACC/Lmod/docs/source/330_extensions.rst

    ...
    This is a list of module extensions
-     (numpy)(E)    (scipy)(E)
+     numpy (E)    scipy (E)

-Note that the name of the extension is surrounded by parentheses with any version information.
+Note that the name of the extension is shown without any version information.
 The command **module avail** shows modules that can be loaded.
 A user *cannot* load an extension directly.
 If a user tries to load an extension directly, Lmod knows that it is an extension and directs the user to use **module** **spider** to find where the extension is.
+Again if color is turned on then the names of the extensions are in green.